open-horizon/anax/docs/node_management_overview.md

 {:child: .link .ulchildlink}
 {:childlinks: .ullinks}

-# Overview of node management
+# Node management overview
 {: #overview-nmp}

 ## Automatic agent upgrade
 {: #auto-agent-upgrade}

-The Automatic Agent Upgrade is a policy-based node management feature that allows an org admin to create node management policies that deploy upgrade jobs to nodes and manages them autonomously.
+Automatic agent upgrade is a policy-based node management feature that allows an org admin to create node management policies that deploy upgrade jobs to nodes and manages them autonomously.
 This allows the admin to ensure that all the nodes in the system are using the intended versions.

 This feature utilizes existing agent artifacts that reside in Cloud Sync Service (CSS) from the edgeNodeFiles.sh installation script.

-### How to set-up an Automatic Agent Upgrade policy
+### How to set-up an Automatic agent upgrade policy
 {: auto-agent-setup}

+The following steps describe how to set up an Automatic agent upgrade policy.

 1. Determine the manifestID for the new version of agent software.

    - List the available manifests present in the IBM org on your system.
 Execute the following

      ```bash